 What Kind Of Personality Do You Have?

 If you’re someone who loves to debate and prove your point, then you should consider a job in politics or law.
-However, if you’re someone that doesn’t like public speaking, then you should avoid these.
+If you are someone who loves animals and has a lot of compassion then perhaps you should be considering a career in animal medicine and looking for veterinary jobs that suit you and your career goals.
+However, if you’re someone that doesn’t like public speaking, or interacting with people then you should avoid these.

 By looking carefully at all of the aspects of your personality and what jobs call for, you’ll be able to decide if you think this is something that could work for you.